Frans Wiertz: Bishop of Roermond

 As a bishop he was principal consecrator of bishop Everardus Johannes de Jong, and principal co-consecrator of bishops Jozef Marianus Punt, Antonius Lambertus Maria Hurkmans, Willem Jacobus Cardinal Eijk, Johannes Wilhelmus Maria Liesen and Robertus Gerardus Leonia Maria Mutsaerts.

 Wiertz was vice-chairman of the Bishops' Conference of the Netherlands, in charge of communications and media.

 Sexual abuse

 In 2014 two complaints against Wiertz's predecessor in the diocese of Roermond, Joannes Gijsen, for sexual abuse dating from the period 1958–1961, were deemed valid by the complaints commission of the Catholic Church.
 The determination that complaints were valid was the first time against a Dutch bishop.
 Wiertz apologized for Gijsen's behaviour.

-In the late 2010s it became known to the public that Wiertz had appointed two pastors who were known to Wierts to have a history of abusing youngsters.
+In the late 2010s it became known to the public that Wiertz had appointed two pastors who were known to Wiertz to have a history of abusing youngsters.
 One of the pastors repeated his offences, for which he was transferred to another parish.